 - 1. Ensure there are no active migration actions running that use the Azure storage where the items are stored. - 2.
 Open Azure PowerShell. - 3.
 Connect to Azure using the New-AzStorageContext cmdlet.
 Your account name and account key are required parameters.
-Note that these are different from your Client ID and Application Secret.

-\$context = New-AzStorageContext -StorageAccountName \$accountName StorageAccountKey \$accountKey

-4. Use the information in the following table to determine the appropriate command to use.
+Note that these are different from your Client ID and Application Secret. \$context = New-AzStorageContext -StorageAccountName \$accountName - StorageAccountKey \$accountKey - 4.
+Use the information in the following table to determine the appropriate command to use.

-If you want to remove Then use the command all blob and metadata containers created on a specific date Get-AzStorageContainer -Prefix " <mmddyy>" -Context <context> Remove-AzStorageContainer -Force</context></mmddyy> EXAMPLE: Get-AzStorageContainer -Prefix "20200929" -Context \$context02 Remove-AzStorageContainer -Force all reporting queues created on a specific date Get-AzStorageQueue -Prefix " <mmddyy>" -Context <context> Remove-AzStorageQueue -Force</context></mmddyy> EXAMPLE: Get-AzStorageQueue -Prefix "20200929" -Context \$context02 Remove-AzStorageQueue -Force
+If you want to remove Then use the command all blob and metadata containers created on a specific date Get-AzStorageContainer -Prefix " <mmddyy>" -Context <context> Remove-AzStorageContainer -Force</context></mmddyy> Get-AzStorageContainer -Prefix "20200929" -Context \$context02 Remove-AzStorageContainer -Force all reporting queues created on a specific date Get-AzStorageQueue -Prefix " <mmddyy>" -Context <context> Remove-AzStorageQueue -Force</context></mmddyy>

+If you want to remove Then use the command EXAMPLE: Get-AzStorageQueue -Prefix "20200929" -Context \$context02 Remove-AzStorageQueue -Force